 The ISC is established by and for each municipality.
-It consists of five members, four of them being long-term members, and one being a temporary member and in charge of just one specific case.
+It consists of five members, four of them long-term members, and one temporary member in charge of just one specific case.
 The long-term members are:

 - a representative of the healthcare sector, i.e. a medical doctor;

 - a representative of the educational sector, i.e. a psychologist;

 - a representative of the social services sector;